 Two rail car storage and maintenance facilities will also be built at Lyttonsville and Glenridge.
 LRVs are expected to arrive at the Glenridge operations and maintenance facility, in Prince George’s County, in autumn 2023.

 More than 60% of the Purple Line’s project cost is being met through federal, state, and local funding while private sector investment in the project is estimated to be between $500m and $900m.

 The project received $711m funding for design and construction from Maryland’s state funds in November 2013.

-A joint venture of AECOM and Rummel, Klepper & Kahl (RK&K) was awarded a $60m programme management contract for MTA’s LRT projects including the Purple and Red lines in February 2011.
+A joint venture of AECOM and Rummel, and Klepper & Kahl (RK&K) was awarded a $60m programme management contract for MTA’s LRT projects, including the Purple and Red lines, in February 2011.

-The joint venture will be responsible for finalising planning and preliminary engineering activities, overseeing final design and pre-construction work, as well as providing construction management and inspection services for the project.
+The joint venture will be responsible for finalising planning and preliminary engineering activities, and overseeing the final design and pre-construction work, as well as providing construction management and inspection services for the project.